Adidas extends sponsorship of Real Madrid until 2028

-BERLIN (Reuters) - Adidas will extend its sponsorship of Spanish soccer side Real Madrid until 2028, the German sportswear firm said on Wednesday, as it battles fierce competition in Europe from Nike and a resurgent Puma.
+BERLIN, May 8 (Reuters) - Adidas will extend its sponsorship of Spanish soccer side Real Madrid until 2028, the German sportswear firm said on Wednesday, as it battles fierce competition in Europe from Nike and a resurgent Puma .

 Adidas has seen its leadership in soccer eroded in recent years by the advance of its bigger U.S. competitor Nike, which sponsors Real Madrid’s arch rivals Barcelona and is reportedly in talks with Liverpool, second in the English Premier League.